shamrtn/Eniac-data-cleaning-discounts/README.md

 ![Eniac_evolution of revenue](PNG/04_Eniac_Revenue_evolution.png)
 * Following seasonality rather than discount setting

-**Final recommendations:**
-- Remove all discounts
-- Offer a 5% discount for New Customers via Newletters (and gather Leads)
-- Run A/B testings for topsellers to measure "Are sales driven by tag or price"
-- Offer Tiered Pricing during Black Friday/Christmas or Summer Sales
-  - Guarantee a high AOV
-  - Saves margins for cheaper products
+### 🎯 Strategic Recommendations
+* **Implement the 5% Newsletter Lead:** Transition away from flat discounts to a 5% "Welcome" discount to secure consumer emails for low-cost remarketing.
+* **Launch A/B Price Elasticity Testing:** Test top-selling products to determine if demand is truly driven by price cuts or premium brand perception.
+* **Shift to Tiered Seasonal Pricing:** Restrict discounting to high-volume events (Black Friday/Christmas) with strict minimum spend thresholds to safeguard margins and guarantee a higher Average Order Value (AOV).

 **Additional Reflections**
-- **The corrupted data**: During Quality Assessment, a _chunk_ of the tables were dropped as their values were odd (filled with mistakes, not following a similar pattern, not clear enough)
+- **The corrupted data**: During Quality Assessment, a _chunk_ of the tables were dropped during the Quality Assessment phase due to structural anomalies, missing critical keys, and unresolvable tracking inconsistencies.

 - **The "Data Blind Spot"**: One major takeaway was the impact of missing data.
 Analyzing discounting efficiency without COGS and CAC is like "navigating with half a map."
 My analysis shifted from a definitive financial audit to a strategic risk assessment, highlighting the urgent need for cross-departmental data transparency.